nate-bake/SEASCAPE/README.md

 - Enforced manual RC mode as default.
 - Enabled logger to save incrementally in the event of a crash/shutdown.
 - Removed memory keys from config.json and hid them in core/keys.json.
+- Added system service for launching.
+Not sure if this is really what we want though.

 ## TODO